 Can you treat your home for termites yourself?

-What are signs of an active termite infestation?
+What are the signs of an active termite infestation?

 Below are some symptoms you might have an infestation of live termites: